Rackneh/SystemLinkCreator/README.md

 # ***Currently known issues:
-	*No folder path can include spaces in the name or & symbols *The created "outputpath_symbolic_links.bat" needs to be run with Admin priv
+	*the folder paths can NOT include spaces in the name or & symbols *The created "outputpath_symbolic_links.bat" needs to be run with Admin priv

 # ***To do: